FaspDevTeam/OpenCAEPlus/CONTRIBUTE.md

 - Label your pull request properly
 - Your branch should have as short life time as possible ( < 2 days )
 - Learn about squash and rebase, choose between them wisely

-- Use the name "Release v1.0.0 (mn-dt-year)" for pull request to automatically generate the changelog.
 - Use label *bug*, *documentation*, *enhancement* if you want to include the pull request in final release log, and change log.
 - Use label *major*, *minor*, *patch* to create release draft for the corresponding version bump